char-lie-ho/BCTransitTracker/README.md

 ### 👉 [Go to the deployed website](https://bctransit.netlify.app/)

 # Summary: 📃
-Translink Project is a dynamic web application that leverages the TransLink Open API, employing a combination of JavaScript, HTML, and CSS to deliver up-to-the-minute transit information for the bustling Metro Vancouver region.
+BC Transit Tracker is a dynamic web application that leverages the TransLink Open API, employing a combination of JavaScript, HTML, and CSS to deliver up-to-the-minute transit information for the bustling Metro Vancouver region.
  This innovative app seamlessly integrates with the user's current location, presenting a comprehensive overview of nearby bus stops, their respective routes, and detailed information about the selected bus routes.